alexcu-/fsharp-workshop/NOTES.md

 ### Recursion

-If you want to do recursion, by using `rec` keyword.
+If you want to do easy recursion, by using `rec` keyword.

 If the last thing in your recursive function calls the recursive function itself, then the compiler will optimise it.
 You **will not build up the stack** by doing this because F# will handle it.